-- State Summer Games (Columbia) May 29-June 1- Athletics, Aquatics, Basketball, Bowling, Powerlifting and Volleyball.
+- State Summer Games (Springfield) May 20-22: Athletics, Aquatics, Powerlifting, Soccer and Volleyball

 - State Outdoor Games (Jefferson City) Oct.
-3-5- Bocce, Flag Football, Golf, Soccer, Softball, and Tennis.
+14-16: Bocce, Flag Football, Golf, Softball and Tennis

 Every four years, the USA National Games provide an opportunity for athletes to compete at the national level in summer sports.
-The 2014 National Games will be held in New Jersey.
+The 2014 USA Games were be held in New Jersey.
 To qualify, individuals need to receive a gold medal in their sport of choice during the year prior to selection camp, attend selection camp, and be selected to Team Missouri.
-Selection camp will take place in Summer 2013.

-On odd-numbered years, Special Olympics athletes come together for World Games.
+In odd-numbered years, Special Olympics athletes come together for World Games.
 World Games alternate between summer and winter sports and give athletes the chance to travel farther away from home and interact with athletes from other countries through the language of sport.
-The next World Winter Games will be in South Korea in 2013.
-The next World Summer Games will take place in Los Angeles in 2015.
+The next World Summer Games will take place in 2019.
+The next World Winter Games will be in Austria in 2017.

 Coaches may submit the hours spent on training and competition, travel and paperwork all online!
 Do so here for each sports season.